Hester Swift, July 2019

 The Hague Conference on Private International Law

-Since its first session, in 1893, the Hague Conference on Private International Law has drawn up numerous multilateral conventions, covering family law, commercial law, civil procedure and other areas.
+Since the beginning of the twentieth century, the Hague Conference on Private International Law has drawn up numerous multilateral conventions, covering family law, commercial law, civil procedure and other areas.
 In 2015, it also adopted the non-binding Principles on Choice of Law in International Commercial Contracts.

-The official source of the post-war Hague conventions is Collection of Conventions (Recueil des Conventions), a one-volume printed compilation edited by the Permanent Bureau of the Hague Conference; IALS has current and previous editions.
-The pre-war conventions are in Parry's Consolidated Treaty Series, British and Foreign State Papers (both held at IALS) and other series - see FLARE Index to Treaties for citations.
+The official printed source of the post-war Hague conventions is the one-volume Collection of Conventions / Recueil des Conventions, published by the Hague Conference.
+IALS Library has the current volume, covering 1951 to 2009, and previous editions.
+The pre-war conventions are in the Consolidated Treaty Series, British and Foreign State Papers (both held at IALS) and other series; the FLARE Index to Treaties gives citations.

 International Institute for the Unification of Private Law (UNIDROIT)

 UNIDROIT is an intergovernmental organisation that seeks to modernise and harmonise private law, particularly commercial law.
 It carries out its work by means of multilateral conventions (treaties), model laws, principles and guides, as detailed below:

 Commentaries on UNIDROIT instruments include the following titles (for others, see IALS Catalogue):